Chapter VI:

 ‘Come on, little dragon!’ she said, ‘take flight!’

 She spun him in one last dizzying whirl and let go.
-For half a second, he was actually flying, and he flew a glorious two feet – but then he landed, hard, flat on his back in an explosion of muddied snow.
+For half a second, he was actually flying, and he flew a glorious few feet – but then he landed, hard, flat on his back in an explosion of muddied snow.
 The world tilted a bit, and it kept spinning before his eyes.
 His ears rang and his back hurt.
 He blinked up at the grey clouds and wiped off some snow as the world around him slowed.

 Then Andromeda appeared in front of him, and she helped him to his unsteady feet.
 His legs hurt, too, he realised, and his arms.
 Everything hurt.
 But it didn’t matter.
 Because they were going inside, and Andromeda helped him get there.